-Should a sensor be accidently removed (or significantly bumped) prior to receipt of MB-102, it should be removed from the subject, a new sensor placed on the subject, and baseline measurements re-started.
+Should a sensor be accidently removed (or significantly bumped) prior to administration of MB-102, it should be removed from the subject, the disposable ring removed and a new ring put on the sensor and re-attached after re-cleaning the area with an ethanol wipe.
+Baseline measurements may then be re-started.